Public-Health-Bioinformatics/kipper/README.md

 Kipper has virtually no memory requirements, regardless of the size of input files.
 Since fasta databases are mainly just inserts over time, a Kipper data store having many versions usually ends up being modestly larger than the most recent fasta database version size.
 Its version extraction speed is linear to the time it take to read and write the archive file.

-Currently we are experimenting with reading compressed files and writing compressed volume files, to see which solution is fastest.
+Currently we are experimenting with reading compressed files and writing compressed volume files, to see which archiving format is best.